evil-icons/evil-icons/README.md

 gem 'evil_icons'
 ```

-Add the evil icons require to your `application.css`:
+Add the Evil Icons require to your `application.css`:
 ```css
 //= require evil-icons
 ```